dutangc/CASdatasets/man-md/uswarrantaggnum.md

 # Warranty Automobile claims

+## Description

  This dataset contains claims numbers for a sample of 15,775 automobiles that were sold and under warranty for 365 days.
 Warranties are guarantees of product reliability issued by the manufacturer.
 The warranty data are for one vehicle system (e.g., brakes or power train) and cover one year with a 12,000 mile limit on coverage.

 ```r
 data(uswarrantaggnum)